Monday, July 22, 2024

 Also, residing in your country of origin means there is no anxiety about immigration issues such as renewing visa or PR every so many years.
 The stability of your world doesn't hinge on the uncertainties of your career.
 Even if you lose your job, you can stay afloat until a better opportunity comes along.
 The city we live in now, Bengaluru (aka the Silicon Valley of India), is also known as the city for startups.
 There are opportunities waiting if one is brave and resourceful enough to explore them.

 Furthermore, the sense of community in India is remarkably strong.
 We barely knew our neighbors in SG.
 Even coworkers we interacted with on a daily basis would maintain a certain air of aloofness.
 Most interactions with locals were fleeting or superficial and my search for heartfelt connections persisted throughout my time there with limited success.
-While not unexpected, I observed that individuals of different races tended to adhere to the "birds of a feather flock together" concept.
+While not unexpected, I observed that individuals of particular races had a tendency to stick together most often than not.
 It would of course be completely unfair to generalize but from my experience, I regarded most Singaporeans to be courteous, diplomatic, non-confrontational, discreet and hardworking but they have a tendency to keep to themselves and although helpful, I would hesitate to describe them as particularly friendly.
 You could extend numerous invitations to your home and offer generous hospitality, but reciprocation in kind might not be forthcoming.

 I sorely missed the love, warmth and graciousness that we are so used to in India where friends, family, colleagues and neighbours go out of their way to accomodate you and welcome you into their homes.
 Children who grow up in India witness first-hand the 'Atithi Devo Bhava' philosophy that is so ingrained in our culture.
 The Sanskrit verse taken from Hindu scriptures recognizes and honours the guest as equivalent to God and expresses hospitality rooted in our ancient literature and values.
 It still remains a code of conduct in our society.
 Even the giving of sweets, savouries or gifts as an expression of love and care, the workplace culture of sharing food or even the simple act of not returning someone's food container back to them empty are small cultural gestures that I have always appreciated.
 Also, being way too familiar with the phrase 'presents in blessings only' printed on invitation cards for large-scale celebrations that our families hosted in India, the concepts of wedding ang bao rates and online gift registry came as a gigantic culture shock to me!